mlabecki/portfolio_analytics/README.md

 > Overlay color theme: sapphire<BR>
 > Interactive: yes<BR>

-### 4. Traditional Candles With Moving Average Overlays
+### 4. Traditional Candlestick With Moving Average Overlays
 In case you prefer a light plot background, you can switch at any time between the dark and light themes.
 You can also pick and switch between any of 10 pre-defined overlay color themes and/or invert the sequence of colors in them, if desired.
 In this traditional candlestick plot, a ribbon of six Close-based Simple Moving Average (SMA) overlays have been added with windows increasing in 5-day increments.
 You can custom-define the window size and the type of each moving average overlay ('simple', 'exponential', 'double exponential', triple exponential' or 'weighted').
 > ![](img/04_CandlesTraditional5dSMAOverlaysLavender_Light.png)

 > Plotting package: plotly<BR>
 > Theme: light<BR>
-> Overlay color map: lavender<BR>
+> Overlay color map: lavender inverted<BR>
 > Interactive: yes<BR>

-### 5. Traditional Candles With Moving Average, Bollinger Band and Moving Average Envelope Overlays
+### 5. Traditional Candlestick With Moving Average, Bollinger Band and Moving Average Envelope Overlays
 In this plot, traditional candles have been overlaid with a pair of standard (20, 2) Bollinger bands and then with a pair of (20, 10%) envelopes, both over a 20-day Close-based SMA.
 You can add up to three pairs of Bollinger overlays and up to three pairs of envelopes on one plot, toggling them off/on as desired.
 Note that, if at any point you attempt to add a line that already exists in the plot, the new duplicate line will be omitted.
 That is why, although both the set of Bollinger and the set of envelope overlays contain the SMA base line, only the one added first - as can be noted from its position in the legend - is plotted.
 > ![](img/05_CandlesTraditional20-1Bollinger20-10EnvelopeOverlays.png)